SDU-eScience/UCloud-Courses/README.md

 # Courses on UCloud

-This repository contains all the necessary information about how to request, create, and develop a course on UCloud.
+This repository contains all the necessary information about how teachers at Danish universitites request, create, and develop a course to be deployed on UCloud.

 Please read this document in full before [requesting](././README.md#how-to-request-a-ucloud-course) a UCloud course.